The crew behind Minnesota Steelheader

 I would briefly like to acknowledge my Dad, "The General" at this point: Teacher, Fishing Partner and Chief Rival.
 You could drop that S.O.B. in the middle of the dang Sahara and he'd come out with fish.
 GEEZE that gets annoying!
 I hope to become 1/64th the steelhead fisherman he is.
 Thanks Dad for teaching me everything I know about fishing, now quit holding out!

-Minnesota Steelheader is a nonprofit organization driven by volunteers who share a common interest of conserving the Lake Superior steelhead fishery of Minnesota's North Shore streams and rivers while informing, inspiring, and educating on the water, on-line and in our communities.
+Minnesota Steelheader is a nonprofit organization driven by volunteers who share a common interest of conserving the Lake Superior steelhead, trout, and salmon fisheries of Minnesota's North Shore streams and rivers while informing, inspiring, and educating on the water, on-line and in our communities.

 Adam - Minnesota Steelheader - Director